USS Barite: Post-war activities and sale, 1945–1951

 Barite was taken out of service and delivered to the War Shipping Administration at Subic Bay on 5 August 1946, and her name was struck from the Naval Vessel Register on 15 August 1946.
+The War Shipping Administration declined her for the Reserve Fleet on 7th October 1946 and she returned to the War Department on 1 March 1947.
 Subsequently sold to the China-based Asia Development Corporation, the ship was delivered to her purchaser on 23 April 1948.
-Lloyd's Register of Shipping carried the former Barite through the 1950-1951 editions, after which time she disappeared from the scene.
+She briefly appeared on the Lloyd's Register of Shipping in the 1950 and 1951 editions, after which time she disappeared from the scene.